What is elephantiasis?

-People affected by lymphatic filariasis67 million people are infected by lymphatic filariasis 36 million people are living with hydrocele and lymphedema
+People affected by elephantiasis67 million people are infected by elephantiasis 1.6 million people are living with hydrocele and lymphedema

-The World Health Organization’s roadmap on NTDs set out a comprehensive plan for the control, elimination and eradication of various neglected tropical diseases by 2020, including lymphatic filariasis.
+The World Health Organization’s roadmap on NTDs set out a comprehensive plan for the control, elimination and eradication of various neglected tropical diseases by 2020, including elephantiasis.

 - Maldives (2016)

 - Sri Lanka (2016)

 - Vanuatu (2016)

 - Marshall Islands (2017)